 Romantic Dining at the Lakeview Lounge

-You’re at the Fairmont Chateau Lake Louise, you may as well spend as much time looking at this sensationally wonderful lake as you can.
+You’re at the Fairmont Chateau Lake Louise; you may as well spend as much time looking at this sensationally wonderful lake as you can.
 Enjoy a classic cocktail and a delectable dinner while gazing out of the oversized windows at Lake Louise and the glaciers behind.
-On summer days try the patio seating.
+On summer days, try the patio seating.
 I recommend the tomato coconut soup and the lobster mac & cheese.

 When Should You Book a Stay at Lake Louise?

-The best time to visit Lake Louise is in the summer, between June and September while the lake is thawed.
-However, this is the busiest time to visit Lake Louise and the crowds and prices will reflect that.
+The best time to visit Lake Louise is in the summer, between June and September, while the lake is thawed.
+However, this is the busiest time to visit Lake Louise, and the crowds and prices will reflect that.

 Final thoughts on the Fairmont Chateau Lake Louise

 If you’re visiting the Canadian Rockies, Banff is definitely one of the best central locations to base yourself.
-But since you won’t want to visit the Rockies without experiencing Lake Louise I would recommend at least one night here at the Chateau, although you should really stay 2-3 if your budget allows.
+But since you won’t want to see the Rockies without experiencing Lake Louise, I would recommend at least one night here at the Chateau, if you can splurge, although you should really stay 2-3 if your budget allows.

 Relax and enjoy the luxury resort activities, see the lake up close at sunrise and at sunset before the masses arrive.
 Sit by the water’s edge in the evening or stroll around the lake by first light.
 A stay at the Fairmont Chateau Lake Louise is the best place to do any of that and is truly a stay you won’t soon forget.